 If you're not a fan of seemingly never ending darkness, don't worry, because the days do start to get (gradually) longer again once the shortest day of the year has passed.
 The winter solstice actually means the sun is on its way back, and the days will officially start getting longer and lighter.
-So after the winter solstice, you will slowly start seeing the sun in the mornings and early evenings again.

 The world 'solstice' comes from the Latin solstitium meaning 'Sun stands still', because in that moment the movement of the sun's path stops before changing direction.

 Winter solstice is celebrated differently all over the world with different festivals and traditions.
 In the UK, many people wishing to celebrate the event flock to Stonehenge in Wiltshire.
 This is because the monument is lined up so that the sun's rays can be glimpsed through the stones at the winter solstice sunrise.

 We’re quickly approaching the shortest day of the year, marked by the Winter Solstice.
 Visitors who stick around until the end of the day are often rewarded with stunning sunsets just like this!📷: Delwyn Sugden pic.twitter.com/HH5SG887MRNovember 20, 2022

 But there are plenty of simpler, family friendly ways to celebrate winter solstice without making the trip to the historic landmark.
 You might want to get your little ones involved to help them understand more about winter solstice, and have a go at seasonal crafts like paper snowflakes using our free templates (opens in new tab).
 Or why not keep warm in the kitchen with some baking?
 Kids love our easy choc chip cookie recipe (opens in new tab) - just make sure they don't eat all of the chocolate before it makes it into the dough!